Zambia Humanitarian Trip

 Additional Information

 IMPORTANT VACCINE UPDATE: Zambia requires a Yellow Fever vaccine ONLY if you travel through countries considered a high risk.
 For example if you travel through Nairobi in Kenya, you will need a yellow fever card.
 This vaccine can be difficult to get from your local health department, so contact them immediately.
-The Yellow Fever vaccine is currently valid for 10 years.
-Zambia, Zimbabwe and Botswana are not Yellow Fever Risk zones.
+The Yellow Fever vaccine provides life-long protection.
+Zambia, Zimbabwe and Botswana are not Yellow Fever risk zones.

 One of the first things you have to be aware of on any international trip is the necessary vaccines.
 Some of the vaccines are hard to get in a quick time frame.
 Please make sure you read and check the CDC website for information on vaccines immediately.